White Chocolate Ganache for Covering Cakes (2 Ingredients, 5 Mins)

 - If necessary – continue to heat in the microwave at 30-sec intervals until you have a smooth mix.

-- Tip - White chocolate melts easily.
+- Pro tip – White chocolate melts easily.
 So, try to use the heat in the cream to melt the chocolate rather than heat it.
-Since, overheated white chocolate can separate easily.
+Since overheated white chocolate can separate easily.

 Consistency for covering a cake

-- First, ganache rested may not necessarily be ideal to just start using.
+- First, rested ganache may not necessarily be ideal for just starting to use.
 Moreover, depending on your climate, it may be too firm or too soft.
 So, you still need to bring it to the right consistency.

 - The best way to bring it to the right consistency is: